Arlen20/Project_AP/README (2).md

 This project utilizes modern web development tools and frameworks:

-- **Frontend**: HTML, CSS, JavaScript, and a modern JavaScript framework (like React, if applicable)
+- **Frontend**: HTML, CSS, JavaScript, and a modern JavaScript framework (like React,Bootstrap,Postman,Jquary)
 - **Backend**: Go (Golang) for server-side development
 - **Database**: MongoDB for data storage and retrieval